sukanyasmeher/sfal-vsd/README.md

 ```
 ***If no clock is present, `report_timing` shows `path is unconstrained`***

-syntax to report clock to register
+Syntax to report clock to register
 ```
 report_timing -to REGC_reg/D
 ```